Skip to main content

 Michigan Down Payment and Closing Cost Assistance

 Since many of our readers hail from The Great Lakes State, we want to have this information upfront.
 The Michigan State Housing Development Authority (MSHDA) offers down payment assistance (DPA) loans that can provide up to $7,500 to a qualified homebuyer.
+This can be a significant help to propel the move-in to your new home!

 Also, select zip codes can qualify for the MI 10K DPA Loan, which can offer up to $10,000 in aid.
 Check out this list of eligible ZIP codes to see if you qualify!

 • But wait, there’s more: MSHDA also has programs to help homeowners after they buy a home if they are delinquent on certain housing expenses like utilities or mortgage payments.
+These funds are subject to fluctuating availability, so continue to check this link to get updates.

-Look For Builder Incentives Too
+Look for Builder Incentives Too

 Another option is to go with the builder’s preferred lender and explore their financing incentives, which can help with closing costs to lower the loan’s overall costs.
 By combining federal mortgage loans, state homebuyer programs, and builder incentives, you can make your new home purchase far more accessible than you once thought.